Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 Glucagon is Central to Diabetes

-On the podcast where he is defending Ray Peat’s bioenergetic views, Jay Feldman referenced studies in mice where glucagon production was turned off, which ‘fixed’ their diabetes.
+On the podcast, Jay Feldman defended Ray Peat’s bioenergetic views.
+He referenced studies in mice where glucagon production was turned off, which ‘fixed’ their diabetes.

 This is technically correct, but if you did this to a human who kept eating the same hyper-palatable, low-satiety, nutrient-poor junk food, they would continue eating and storing more energy and not releasing any into the bloodstream.